saugkim/TUNI_2022Fall_cloud/Exercise6.md

 systemctl enable minetest.service
 systemctl start minetest.service
 ```

-4.Download (on Windows)
+4. Download (on Windows)
-5.on Windows edit minetest.conf
+5. on Windows edit minetest.conf
-6.on Windows launch Minetest client and open Join game tab
+6. on Windows launch Minetest client and open Join game tab
-7.on Windows play the game
+7. on Windows play the game
-8.on Game press Esc key and take screenshot
+8. on Game press Esc key and take screenshot
-9.on Game climb the ...
+9. on Game climb the ...

-10.on Ubuntu Server still inside the lxc hell
+10. on Ubuntu Server still inside the lxc hell
 ```
 head --lines=100 /home/minetest/.minetest/debug.txt
 ```